-Climatic conditions on monthly/seasonal/annual scale at meteorological station locations are assessed by mean daily air temperature [°C] and precipitation [%] anomalies with respect to the corresponding multi-annual average of the reference climatological period 1981-2010; and according to the associated percentile values.
-The 1981-2010 normal has been in use since January 2019, when it replaced the 1961-1990 normal used until then.
+Climatic conditions on monthly/seasonal/annual scale at meteorological station locations are assessed by mean daily air temperature [°C] and precipitation [%] anomalies with respect to the corresponding 30-years reference climate period; and according to the associated percentile values.
+The 1991-2020 normal has been in use since January 2023, when it replaced the 1981-2010 normal used until then.

 For the climate assessment, a classification scale is used with limits determined according to the following percentile values: 2nd, 9th, 25th, 75th, 91st and 98th.
 They are obtained from theoretical distributions which best fits the reference period data: normal distribution and square root normal distribution for temperature and precipitation, respectively (Cindrić et al. 2019).